Sharadh/sharadh.github.io/mental-models.md

 8. Gestalt and Emergent Value / Behavior
 9. Prototypes vs. Competition
 10. People are Probabilistic / Ideas & gossip protocols
+11. (Bonus) Bodymind awareness is like monitoring for your mental models